Winter care of Citrus

 4. Fruit harvest:

-Bearss limes are turning yellow in Nov., getting sweeter by the day.
+Bearss limes are turning yellow in November, getting sweeter by the day.

 Eureka and Lisbon lemons have thicker skins and can hang on the trees without damage to 28 degrees.
 If you have a bumper crop, freeze some juice in ice trays and then store cubes in freezer for later use in drinks or salad dressings.

 Owari Satsuma mandarins, Dancy tangerines are beginning to ripen in late November.
 These fruits can tolerate dips into the upper twenties without a problem.
-Navel oranges are best left on the trees to sweeten until January, although you will find them appearing in stores now.
+Navel oranges are best left on the trees to sweeten until January, although you will find them appearing in stores earlier.

 Minneola tangelos begin to get their gorgeous orange-red color in early winter--but they won't be sweet until March or April!

-5. Potential cold damage is a combination of temperature(how cold) and time (for how long).
+5. Potential cold damage is a combination of temperature (how cold) and time (for how long).
 Brief dips to the mid 20's will not damage most citrus.
 Prolonged temperatures in the teens caused much damage in 1990 and 1998.

 Microclimates can be sought in looking for planting sites.
 Reflected or retained heat from warm walls or cement walks will provide additional protection.
 Fences or walls will prevent additional stress from cold winter winds.